New Haven Harbor Crossing Improvement Program

 The New Haven Harbor Crossing Corridor Improvement Program is a $2 billion megaproject in the city of New Haven, Connecticut, to reconstruct and widen some 13 miles of highway in the New Haven area, which included 7.2 miles of Interstate 95 along with other related transportation improvements.
 The centerpiece of the project is the replacement of the Pearl Harbor Memorial Bridge, which carries Interstate 95 over the Quinnipiac River.
-The program also included the reconstruction of parts of Interstate 91, Connecticut Route 34, and US Route 1 that connect to and run near the bridge, as well as other related transportation upgrades.
+The program also included the reconstruction of parts of Interstate 91, Connecticut Route 34, and U.S. Route 1 that connect to and run near the bridge, as well as other related transportation upgrades.

 Overview and Planning

 The Connecticut Turnpike opened to traffic in 1958, and was designed to carry 40,000 vehicles a day.
 By 1993, however, it was carrying over 140,000 vehicles a day, with some sources saying that figure has since ballooned to over 200,000.

 In October 1989, the state of Connecticut initiated a study to evaluate a 7.2-mile stretch of Interstate 95 between West Haven and Branford.
 This was followed by a January 1992 draft environmental impact statement (DEIS) outlining several options, which ranged from simply widening I-95 to building a light rail line to parallel I-95.
 Residents and officials criticized the original plan, which caused the state to go back to the drawing board.
 After drafting a new plan in 1997, the state released a final environmental impact statement in March 1999.
 Opposition to the new plan was significantly lower than the old one, and so the state continued to advance with its plans.

 Design sessions took place in late 1999/early 2000 and construction commenced in October 2000.
 The state divided the program into 25 separate contracts undertaken by 10 different construction firms in order to combat the increasing costs of labor and construction material.